lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 But ALEXANDRIA alone would not have had much of an impact on mathematical practice.
 What made a difference was [Kevin Buzzard](https://xenaproject.wordpress.com/what-is-the-xena-project/) and his enthusiastic, tireless promotion of the idea of formalising mathematics in [Lean](https://lean-lang.org).
+He recruited a veritable army.
-I got had the idea of blogging from him, though my blog has not had the same impact.
+I got the idea of blogging from him, but my blog has not had the same impact.
+Where are you guys?

 In 2022, for the first time ever, machine assistance was [used to confirm](https://leanprover-community.github.io/blog/posts/lte-final/)